Skin sensory receptors: How context affects touch response

 The first way is called the gate of attention, which refers to where the focus of your body is.
 It’s basically your brain’s way of selecting specific stimulus to pay attention while filtering out others.

 The second way is prediction, a way for you to anticipate what something feels like before you even touch it.
-One great example in massage therapy is how some clients expect a massage would feel based on their prior experience.
+One example in massage therapy is how some clients expect a massage would feel based on their prior experience.

 Sometimes C-tactile fibers do a “hedonic flip” where the same soothing touch can feel very threatening, or at best, uncomfortable.
 A common example is how sensitive the skin gets around an injured or inflamed area.
 Such clues support the idea that the change of C-tactile fiber function motivates you to protect the injured part.